-The esophagram is done at the Department of Pediatric Radiology of Children's Hospital.
-In the examination room will be a pediatric radiology doctor, who will be taking the X-ray pictures of your child's esophagus, and an X-ray technologist, who will be helping the doctor.
+The UGI series test is done at the Department of Pediatric Radiology of Children's Hospital.
+In the exam room will be a pediatric radiology doctor, who will be taking the X-ray pictures of your child's upper gastrointestinal system, and an X-ray technologist, who will be helping the doctor.
 You will see an X-ray machine, a long table, and a television screen.
 You might explain to your child that the X-ray machine is a large camera for taking pictures that will be shown on the screen.
 If your child has any questions, the doctor or X-ray technologist will be happy to answer them before the test.

 Your child will be asked to remove his or her clothing and put on a hospital gown.
-When your child is ready, he or she will go to the fluoroscopy (floorOScopee) room and the test will begin.
+When your child is ready, he or she will go to the fluoroscopy (floor-OS-co-pee) room and the test will begin.

-- Your child will be awake during this test. - Your child will be asked to lie down on the table. - In the fluoroscopy room, your child will be given a milky liquid called barium in a cup to drink with a straw.
-This liquid allows the doctors to see the esophagus better on the X-ray pictures.
+- Your child will be awake during this test. - Your child will be asked to lie down and drink on the table. - In the fluoroscopy room, your child will be given a milky liquid called barium in a cup to drink through a straw.
+This liquid allows the doctors to see the gastrointestinal system more clearly on the X-ray pictures.
 Barium looks like a milkshake, but does not have a pleasant taste.
-The doctor or X-ray technologist can add flavoring to the barium to make it taste better if your child wants it flavored. - If your child is unable to drink the barium, a thin flexible tube may be placed through his or her nose to get the barium into the esophagus. - As your child drinks the barium, the doctor will move the X-ray camera over your child.
-The camera will come close to, but not touch, your child.
+The doctor or X-ray technologist can add flavoring to the barium to make it taste better if your child wants it flavored.